BRILLIANT! What an evening! A great Success! There must be more! What a great atmosphere! ELECTRIC!! I loved it! A credit to all concerned!

 We have published two new leaflets to describe our services and how you can support us in delivering them.
 They are being widely distributed throughout Tynedale and beyond.

-We are planning in the next few months to open a new shop at Merton Road, Ponteland and would be really pleased to hear from anyone who might be interested in volunteering in either the tea room or the shop (or both)!
+Our new shop at Merton Road, Ponteland is now open but we will still be really pleased to hear from anyone who might be interested in volunteering in either the tea room or the shop (or both)!

 Please call Alison on 01434 600388 to learn more about what’s involved!